edgedb/imdbench/DEVELOP.rst

 #.
 Run the benchmarks

-   - To execute the JavaScript ORM benchmarks, you must first run the folowing
+   - To execute the JavaScript ORM benchmarks, you must first run the following loaders:
-     loaders:

      .. code-block::

         $ make load-typeorm
         $ make load-sequelize
         $ make load-postgres